-On the Complications of New Age & Old Eastern Thought Systems, Why a Larger Circle Can Never Legitimately Be Drawn Around Historic Christianity
+On New Age & Old Eastern Thought: Why a Larger Circle Can Never Be Drawn Around Christianity

 This opening 1994 mini-series of Proclamation articles is particularly addressed to those friends among our readers who are of an Eastern religious, dialectic philosophical, or New Age spiritual persuasion.
 Some of you have visited in my home, others of you have corresponded with me privately, and still others whom I have never even met receive and read this publication.
 While the material in this series is by nature somewhat “heavier” than our usual fare, we believe it is all of the absolute essence with regard to both an accurate apologetic and a workable epistemology; the ramifications are really beyond measure.